-Students who leave the University of Oxford with graduate degrees in theology enter a variety of careers all around the world.
-Over half of those who gain an MSt or MPhil proceed to further, usually doctoral, study.
+Students who leave the University of Oxford with graduate degrees in theology and religion enter a variety of careers all around the world.
+Many of those who gain an MSt or MPhil proceed to further, usually doctoral, study.
 Others secure employment as, for example, civil servants, lawyers, school teachers, parliamentary research assistants or staff members of, or researchers at, non-governmental organisations that work on issues pertaining to religion in public life.